Akahat-Goyal/spotify-clone/README.md

-"I made a copy of a famous music app like Spotify.
-For this project, I used HTML and CSS, which are languages for designing how things look on the internet."
+"Developed a Spotify-inspired music streaming app clone using HTML and CSS, showcasing my proficiency in front-end development.
+Ensured picture perfect perfection while creating it."